gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 ## Scope

-This RFD is focused only on Kubernetes resources related to RBAC functionality, other types of resources are out of scope, though they might be added in the future.
+This RFD is focused only on Kubernetes resources related to RBAC functionality, other types of resources are out of scope and we will not allow them to be provisioned.
+Although other resources might be added in the future.

 ## Details